adobe/aem-brackets-extension/README.md

 In order to help us investigate the reported issues, please include, at minimum, the following information:

 1. Brackets version (e.g. sprint 42)
-2. AEM Sightly Brackets Extension version (e.g. 0.0.4)
+2. AEM Brackets Extension version (e.g. 0.0.4)
 3. OS and architecture (e.g. Windows 8.1 x64, Mac OS X 10.9.4, Ubuntu 14.04 32-bit, etc.)
 4. a brief list of steps to reproduce the issue; in case there's a complex setup involved, please provide a testing content-package)
 5. the expected outcome